Schwarzfahrer: Plot

 A motorbiker (Stefan Merki), who early in the film was unable to start his motorcycle, boards a tram in Berlin, and witnesses a black man (Paul Outlaw) sitting down next to an elderly white woman (Senta Moira).
 In the entire 12 minutes, the old woman racially abuses the black man, stating that blacks stink, are unintelligent, criminal and the perfect carrier for AIDS.
 The biker feels uncomfortable, but does not dare to interrupt.
-The black man stays quiet for the entire film, until the ticket inspector arrives: when the old woman produces her ticket, he grabs and swallows it.
+The black man stays quiet for the entire film, until a ticket inspector boards the tram.
+When the old woman readies her ticket for inspection, he grabs and swallows it.
 When the old woman accuses the black man of eating her ticket, he coolly shows his valid ticket to the inspector; the latter nods at him and detains the old woman.
 The punch line is that both the black man and the old woman are "Schwarzfahrer" now: the black man who rides a train, is a non-offensive "black rider", while the old woman now is a real law-breaking Schwarzfahrer (i.e. fare dodger).
 The one passenger the viewer knows who never possessed a ticket, the motorbiker, escapes without the controller checking his ticket.